koara/koara-java/README.md

 # Koara-java
 [Koara](http://www.koara.io) is a modular lightweight markup language.
 This project is the core koara parser written in Java.
-If you are interested in converting koara to a specific outputFormat, please look the 'Related Projects' section.
+If you are interested in converting koara to a specific outputFormat, please look the [Related Projects](#related-projects) section.

 ## Getting started
 - Download [JAR file](http://repo1.maven.org/maven2/io/koara/koara/0.10/koara-0.10.jar)